stevencohn/WindowsPowerShell/readme.md

    1. PS> `cd C:\`
    1. PS> `.\Initialize-Machine.ps1 -Verbose`

 Finally, since this updates the PowerShell console colors, you can close and reopen the console to appreciate these fantastic new colors.

+## Install-Programs.ps1
+Automates the installation of applications, development tools, and other utilities.

+`.\Install-Programs.ps1 [command] [-List] [-Extras]`

+   * _command_ - optional argument to run a single command, default is to run all commands
+   * -ListCommands - this argument displays all available commands
+   * -Extras - this argument causes extra applications to be installed

+Default applications:

+   * Hyper-V - requires reboot but the script will continue automatically upon logon
+   * 7Zip
+   * Angular (_specific version_)
+   * AWSCli
+   * BareTail Free (_installed to C:\tools_)
+   * Docker Desktop
+   * Git
+   * Google Chrome
+   * Greenshot
+   * LINQPad
+   * Macrium Reflect Free
+   * mRemoteNG
+   * Node.js (_specific version_)
+   * Notepad++
+   * Nuget command line
+   * Robot3T
+   * SourceTree
+   * VSCode

+Other applications included when -Extras is specified

+   * DateInTray (_installed to C:\tools_)
+   * MusicBee
+   * Paint.net
+   * TreeSize Free
+   * VLC
+   * WiLMa (_installed to C:\tools_)

+During the installation, instructions and tips are shown highlighted in yellow.
+Some are import, such as how to continue the manual installation of Macrium.

 ## Profiles